LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 **Until now:** The Open Connections list included all open conversations, without time restrictions.
 However, it only displayed up to 1000 conversations.

 **New view:** The new conversation widget in the manager workspace displays conversations that were opened in the past 30 days.
-Managers can filter and search for all open conversations in All Connections list.
+Managers can filter and search for all open conversations in All Conversations list.

 ### Monitoring Shift KPIs